RansomLook/RansomLook/README.md

 - Based on ransomwatch https://github.com/joshhighet/ransomwatch,
   - Important changes have been done:
-    - All data are stored into redis
+    - All data are stored into valkey
     - Scraping is multithreaded
     - Scraping is done with PlayWright and screenshots are taken at the same time
     - Parsers are now using BeautilfulSoup and are independant